-Section 421 Car Wash
+Section 421 Auto Service and/or Car Wash

 - A. Off-street parking, stacking and circulation areas shall be arranged so as not to cause blockage of ingress and egress and to assure that the traffic flow on adjacent public thoroughfares is not endangered or impeded in any way. - B. Means of ingress and egress shall be established and clearly marked.
-Where both a car wash and an auto service facility are in joint operation, separate means of ingress and egress shall be required for each facility.

-C. If additional acceleration or deceleration lanes are deemed necessary by the Township or the Pennsylvania Department of Transportation, the developer shall be responsible for providing the necessary right-of-way and the cost of constructing such facilities.
+Where both a car wash and an auto service facility are in joint operation, separate means of ingress and egress shall be required for each facility. - C. If additional acceleration or deceleration lanes are deemed necessary by the Township or the Pennsylvania Department of Transportation, the developer shall be responsible for providing the necessary right-of-way and the cost of constructing such facilities. - D. Auto service shall be permitted only if the scope of activities is limited to the dispensing of fuel and related products and minor repair functions.